 |Prof. Stephen Connon (Organic, Medicinal and Biological Chemistry) received an SFI Investigator Award for his project

-'Anhydrides as nucleophiles in new catalytic asymetric processes: development, scope, expansion and applicaton in drug development'
+'Anhydrides as nucleophiles in new catalytic assymetric processes: development, scope, expansion and application in drug development'

 |The synthesis of chiral molecules - molecules that can exist (like our hands) as one of two mirror-image forms called enantiomers, has taken on increased significance since the realisation that drug 'hands' (enantiomers) can have different biological effects.
 One way of making one enantiomer exclusively is to catalyse its formation with a chiral catalyst.
 We will design novel chiral catalysts, which, inspired by biological catalysts, are metal-free.
 These catalysts will accelerate a new process discovered in our laboratory which can generate products of relatively high complexity and significant utility in medicinal chemistry (as single enantiomers) from simple starting materials.|

 |Prof. Rachel Evans (Physical, Computational and Materials Chemistry) received an SFI Investigator Project for her application